 A late bloomer in the solo travel world, my first trip on my own was about two and a half years ago to Santorini, Greece.
 When I arrived in Santorini, I signed up for a volcano tour for the next day.
 Since the volcano is such a huge part of what makes the island what it is today, I was interested in getting an up-close view.
 If you go to Santorini, this tour can’t be missed.
-I don’t know the name of the company I went with, but there are several and they’re all very similar.
+I don’t know the name of the company I went with, but it’s one of the most popular things to do in Santorini, so there are several and they’re all very similar.

 The tour starts by sailing from the island of Santorini over to the volcano in the middle of the caldera.
 On the boat, the guide gives some history about the island and how the volcano affected the physical appearance of Santorini.
 Once the boat gets to the volcano, the guide leads the group up the volcano.
 There was steam coming up from the ground, which didn’t exactly smell pretty, and the sun was beating down on us, but it was an amazing 360 degree view.

 Due to the volcano, there are hot springs nearby.
 After hiking the volcano, we sailed over to swim in the hot springs.
 I’ll be honest, it was just sort of warm, which really could’ve been from the sun and high temperatures.
 The water was also murky and dirty, so don’t wear anything white when you jump in.
 Supposedly the mud does good things for your skin, so some people were rubbing the mud on their faces and arms.